What is a BISO? How a BISO can help accelerate Fintech innovation.

 Ben: 00:40:30.369 Cool.
 That's a perfect way to end this podcast.
 This podcast is brought to you by Teleport.
 Thank you for your time today.
 Teleport is the easiest —

 Alyssa: 00:40:34.647 Yeah, absolutely.
 Thank you.

 Ben: 00:40:35.288 — most secure way to access all your infrastructure.
-The open source teleport access planes consolidates connectivity, authentication, authorization, and auditing into a single platform.
+The open source teleport access platforms consolidates connectivity, authentication, authorization, and auditing into a single platform.
 By consolidating all aspects of infrastructure access, teleport reduces the tax surface area, cuts operational overhead, easily enforces compliance, and improves engineering productivity.
 Learn more at GoTeleport.com or find us on GitHub at Github.com/gravitational/teleport.